To understand how we came to this point in 2017, where it's a good idea to use the tsmean stack, we first need to unfold a bit of history.

 The journey ahead

 The bad news is, that we are still at the very beginning of this journey.
-The developments are still very young and there are only few good resources on server-side TypeScript development.
-It totally makes sense to write full stack TypeScript, but you are an early adopter with this.
+The developments are still very recent and there are only few good resources on server-side TypeScript development.
+While it could make sense to write full stack TypeScript, you would be an early adopter with this.
 This makes it really tough to get started.
 Which frameworks and libraries should you use?
 What are best practices?
-How could you build something that's modular with typescript?
+How could you build something that's modular with TypeScript?

 This is where tsmean tries to alleviate some of the pain.
 Basically tsmean provides two things: